Collaborative Divorce Attorney Orlando Florida – 6 Steps to Your New and Brighter Future

 The mental health professional ensures effective communication and navigation with “hot button” issues, while the neutral financial expert collects data and educates you and your spouse on your financial options.

-Collaborative Divorce Orlando – The 6-Step Process That Makes Reaching Resolution Easier and More Affordable
+Collaborative Divorce Orlando – The 6-Step Process That Makes Reaching A Resolution Easier and More Affordable

 Step 1: Initial Phone Consultation

 An initial phone consultation to discuss your case is the most important step in determining whether the collaborative divorce process is best in your case.
-In addition, Andrea Morgan and her team are available to guide you on how to get your spouse or significant other on board if they are unfamiliar or resistant to with the concept.
+In addition, Andrea Morgan and her team are available to guide you on how to get your spouse or significant other on board if they are unfamiliar or resistant with the concept.

 Step 2: Client Consultation

 Consult with Andrea Morgan to discuss your case in detail and identify your goals and preferred outcome.

 Step 3: Collaborative Divorce Team Selection and Participation Agreement Signing

 This agreement seeks to resolve your case outside of court, make your children your top priority, commit to shared solutions, and create a positive future that preserves assets while promoting emotional stability.